Employer Information

 Each day starts with a multidisciplinary team meeting on the ward, where all patients are discussed

-F2 doctors are expected to review all the patients under their care on a daily basis and discuss the problems with the consultant on call.
+F2 doctors are expected to review all the patients under their care on a daily basis and discuss the problems with the consultant and Registrar.

 F2 doctors are on call with cover from the consultant oncologist and gain experience from assessing patients presenting with complications of cancer and cancer treatment and building confidence in their appropriate management.